Zawyet El Aryan: Layer Pyramid

 The Layer Pyramid was built in the Third Dynasty, probably during the reign of Khaba.
 The pyramid was meant to be a step pyramid of possibly five to seven steps.
 No casing stones have been found, suggesting that the pyramid was never finished.
 The layout of the underground chambers resembles that of the Buried Pyramid.
 A corridor leading into the interior has thirty-two side chambers meant for storage of the burial equipment.

 Unfinished Pyramid

-This unfinished pyramid belongs to a king with an illegible name and comprise little more than a massive descendry.
+This unfinished pyramid belongs to a king with an illegible name and comprises little more than a massive descendry.
 All that stands now is a square base on which the core of the pyramid would have been constructed.
 A pink granite sarcophagus was found in a trench which cuts through the structure, although it may date to a later time period.
 The existence of underground chambers has been suspected, but excavations have not been possible as the structure is now part of a military restricted zone.
 Also called the "Northern Pyramid", this structure dates to the Fourth Dynasty.